kadiryazici/ecs/readme.md

-# I'm trying to create an ECS framework for the first time.
+# Me trying to create an ECS library for the first time.
+It's like a clone of Bevy Engine's ECS.